 Why is this mountaintop devoid of the tall trees that are so common in this area?
 There is no true timberline in these mountains, above which trees can't grow like out West in the Rockies.
 Rather, these are locations called "balds" where only grasses or low shrubs grow.
 Like Black Balsam Knob across the field, and many other mountains in the area, Sam Knob is a "bald".
 Here the trees have a hard time re-establishing themselves once cleared by fire or man, due to soil conditions, weather, or grazing by animals.
 The exact cause of the balds, and their perpetuation, is a subject of study for scientists in the area.

 On the summit of Sam Knob, mostly low shrubs grow, but there are some trees advancing up the slopes.
 Still, the view from the top is outstanding.
-Visit during late June, when the Rhododendrons are blooming, and you won't be disappointed with the foreground either.
+Visit during late June, when the Rhododendrons are blooming, or in September when the Mountain Ash berries turn red, and you won't be disappointed with the foreground either.